-The first Santa Monica train to pull into the city since 1953 rolled into service on Friday, May 20, 2016, connecting Santa Monica to downtown Los Angeles.
+Metro Expo Line: The first Santa Monica train to pull into the city since 1953 rolled into service in 2016, connecting Santa Monica to downtown Los Angeles.
 It is known as the Metro Expo light rail.